jiwidi/Behavior-Sequence-Transformer-Pytorch/README.md

 You can run it in colab [here](https://colab.research.google.com/github/jiwidi/Behavior-Sequence-Transformer-Pytorch/blob/master/colab-bst.ipynb).
 If you prefer to run locally the model architecture is contained on `pytorch-best.ipynb` while data processing is on the `prepare_data.ipynb` notebook and should be run first.

 # Results
-With a random split of 20% test data from the full dataset we get the following results.
+Training on all-1 user ratings and leaving the latest rating for test we obtain the following results

 | Dataset |  MAE  | RMSE |
 | :------ | :---: | ---: |